 Our clients occasionally ask which products offer the absolute lowest premiums.
 Here’s the inside skinny…

-Privately made bars and rounds, as opposed to government issue coins, are hard to beat when it comes to low premiums.
+Privately made bars and rounds, as opposed to government-issued coins, are hard to beat when it comes to low premiums.
 That is why we recommend them so often.
 Investors will often find the combination of uncirculated beauty and low cost to be a “sweet spot.”

-About the only way to lower costs even further is to make some compromises when it comes to condition.
+The only way to lower costs even further is to make some compromises when it comes to conditions.
 It is possible to buy scratched, dented, and/or tarnished items at a discount.
 Investors who don’t care much about aesthetics, or don’t mind cleaning tarnished items, can get more precious metal for their dollars.

 We have mentioned cleaning, so it is important to be clear about when that is appropriate.